openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cochlearNuclearComplex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cochlear nuclear complex' is a gray matter of hindbrain.
-It is part of the medulla oblongata.
+   :definition: Is a gray matter of hindbrain.
+Is part of the medulla oblongata. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002610) ('is_a' and 'relationship')]
-   :description: The cochlear nuclei consist of: (a) the dorsal cochlear nucleus, corresponding to the tuberculum acusticum on the dorso-lateral surface of the inferior peduncle; and (b) the ventral or accessory cochlear nucleus, placed between the two divisions of the nerve, on the ventral aspect of the inferior peduncle.
-[WP,unvetted].
+   :description: The cochlear nuclei consist of: (a) the dorsal cochlear nucleus, corresponding to the tuberculum acusticum on the dorso-lateral surface of the inferior peduncle; and (b) the ventral or accessory cochlear nucleus, placed between the two divisions of the nerve, on the ventral aspect of the inferior peduncle. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002610)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102309
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002610#cochlear-nuclear-complex-1
    :name: cochlear nuclear complex